 All patients at Castle Craig are screened for Post Traumatic Stress Disorder using the PTSD questionnaire and a full psychiatric assessment by our Consultant Psychiatrist.

-At Castle Craig, we offer three types of therapy which have been shown to help with trauma: Cognitive Behavioral Therapy (CBT) and Eye Movement Desensitisation and Reprocessing (EMDR) and Post Traumatic Stress Disorder (PTSD) therapy.
+At Castle Craig, we offer three main types of therapy which have been shown to help with move past trauma: Cognitive Behavioral Therapy (CBT) and Eye Movement Desensitisation and Reprocessing (EMDR) and Post Traumatic Stress Disorder (PTSD) therapy.
 Following is a brief overview of each.

 Post Traumatic Stress Disorder (PTSD)